QizheCui/Microstructural-Hedging-Error/README.md

 This project is based on the paper "On the Microstructural Hedging Error" by Christian Y. Robert and Mathieu Rosenbaum.
 We have implemented the hedging strategy presented in the paper and improve the strategy with more flexible setting discussed below.

 ## Overview
+- **UctZone.py**: This file implement the uncertainty zone model with various flexible setting. blahblahblah

 - **Hedging_error.ipynb**: This notebook contains a detailed implementation of the uncertainty zone model, benchmark hedging strategy, and demonstrates the hedging strategy under the uncertainty zone model without noise ($L_1$), with noise hedge for every tick ($L_2$), and with noise hedge for optimal tick ($L_3$).

 - **MonteCarlo.ipynb**: This notebook simulates the hedging errors $L_1$, $L_2$, $L_3$ with either 1000 or 100 simulations.
 It considers different scenarios: